denten-books/plain-text/3-projection.md

 formats.
 To long for the analog is to long for the experience of oneness, which was never there in the first place.

-Finally

-## We Have Always Been Digital (Format)
+## We Have Always Been Digital

-Let us start with digital representation expressed more formally, as done in computer science, aesthetics, and the philosophy of information.
+So far, the case studies I built around the Pollak-Virag telegraph and the liquid crystal display revealed merely the inadequacy of popular intuitions about digital projection.
+What does it mean then to "digitize" a book, if languages---characters, words, sentences, paragraphs, pages---already function digitally?
+More broadly, if the digital cannot be reduced to the discrete, what other properties are being brought forth through digitization?
+A long-standing discussion in the fields of aesthetic theory and analytic philosophy helps articulate

 The difference between discrete and continuous quantities defines the conversation about digital media.[^ln1-maley] For example, in a popular book